Answer Your Calling. Become an Ordained Minister of the Gospel

-Our vision is to make these ministerial resources freely available to all believers called to ministry.
+- To make these ministerial resources freely available to all believers called to ministry.

-Christian Ordination: Becoming a Christian Ordained Minister
+Christian Ordination: Becoming an Ordained, Licensed Minister

-Jesus said to them, "The harvest is plentiful, but the laborers are few.
-Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest" (Luk 10:2, ESV).
+Jesus said: The harvest is plentiful, but the laborers are few.
+Pray earnestly to the Lord to send out laborers into his harvest (Luke 10:2).

 Minister License & Ministry Licensing

-2) Confess our Christian statement of faith.
+- Confess our Christian Statement of Faith.

-3) Share our ministry values
+- Share our ministry values

-4) Meet our high ethical standards.
+- Meet our high ethical standards.

-6) Pass the theological interviewing of an elder.
+- Pass the theological interviewing of an elder.

-Note: licensing is sometimes referenced as ministerial licenses, minister license, and occasionally misspelled as minister licence.
+Note: minister licensing is sometimes referenced as ministerial licenses, minister license, and occasionally misspelled as minister licence.

 Church Charters: Accountability in Ministry